samkaminski/Sports-Analytics-and-Forecasting-System/README.md

 # Predict a full week
 python scripts/predict.py --league NFL --season 2025 --week 17
 ```
 Generates predictions with calibrated win probabilities and prediction intervals for margin and total.
+Predict script automatically loads the most recent model directory (e.g., `models/NFL_2020_2024/`).
 Models must be trained first.
+If a week returns "No upcoming games found", the schedule may not be available in the data source yet.

+## Troubleshooting

+- **Week 18 "No upcoming games found"**: The schedule may not be available in the data source yet.
+Try running `python scripts/ingest_data.py ingest --league NFL --season 2025 --week 18` to check if games exist.
+- **Elo computation required**: You must run `compute_ratings.py` for each season before training models or making predictions for that season.
+- **Model folder selection**: The predict script automatically selects the most recent model directory.
+If you trained on 2020-2024, it will use `models/NFL_2020_2024/`.

 ## Notes